ArmeriaWang/iTerm2-zsh-configuration-steps/README.md

 # iTerm2-zsh-configuration-steps
-A explanation for iTerm2 configuration using zsh.
+An explanation for iTerm2 configuration using zsh.